 3. SHELF LIFE

 Most small business can plan months in advance, bulk-buy inventory and wait for weeks before it’s received.
 Unfortunately, mother nature does not care about your planning.
 Shelf life of ingredients and finished products dictates, stock must be received fast, and so it must go, else it might go wasted.
+This make the logistics of food one of the many supply chain challenges for food & Bev companies

 - Agree lead time with your logistics partners and ask to include it in the contract agreements